LizLeki/DynatraceAPI/README.md

 ## Troubleshooting

 Please refer to the log.log file that is created in the script execution directory.
+Information on response codes is available [in the Dynatrace API help documentation](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/basics/dynatrace-api-response-codes/).

 ## Known Limitations